Menu

 So imagine my surprise when I encountered lots of interstate, and what’s more, international visitors who knew all about it.
 To be fair though, some Queenslanders I’ve asked about Carnarvon Gorge hadn’t heard about it either.

-We’ve been to Carnarvon Gorge a couple of times.
-It makes a great destination as part of any Central Queensland road trip.
+We’ve been to Carnarvon Gorge at least a couple of times.
+It makes for a spectacular stop on any Central Queensland road trip.

 Carnarvon Gorge is a landscape with significant cultural history and connection to the land for the Aboriginal Traditional Custodians, the local Bidjara and Karingal groups.